 When it comes to data subject access requests, individuals have a range of rights that they can exercise to ensure the accuracy, fairness, and lawfulness of their personal data.
 In addition to accessing their personal data, individuals also have the right to rectify any inaccuracies in the information and request the erasure of their data under certain circumstances.

 The right to rectification empowers individuals to correct any errors that may impact the accuracy or fairness of their personal data.
-Whether it's a misspelled name, an outdated address, or incorrect contact details, individuals have the right to ensure that their personal data is up to date and reflects the truth.
+Whether it’s a misspelt name, an outdated address, or incorrect contact details, individuals have the right to ensure that their personal data is current and reflects the truth.
 This is crucial, as inaccurate data can have significant consequences, such as impacting credit scores, employment opportunities, or even personal relationships.

 Similarly, the right to erasure, also known as the right to be forgotten, allows individuals to request the deletion of their personal data under specific circumstances.
-This right recognizes that there may be instances where the continued processing of personal data is no longer necessary for the original purpose or has been unlawfully carried out.
-Individuals should have the ability to control the retention and use of their personal information, especially when it is no longer relevant or when its continued existence poses a risk to their privacy.
+This right recognises that there may be instances where the continued processing of personal data is no longer necessary for the original purpose or has been unlawfully carried out.
+Individuals should be able to control the retention and use of their personal information, especially when it is no longer relevant or when its continued existence poses a risk to their privacy.

-Organizations that handle personal data should have robust mechanisms in place to handle requests for rectification and erasure promptly.
-This includes establishing clear procedures for individuals to submit their requests, ensuring that the necessary forms or channels are readily accessible.
-When a request is received, organizations must take immediate action to rectify any inaccuracies or delete the data, making sure that the updated or deleted information is reflected across all relevant systems.
+Organisations that handle personal data should have robust mechanisms in place to handle requests for rectification and erasure promptly.
+This includes establishing clear procedures for individuals to submit their requests and ensuring that the necessary forms or channels are readily accessible.
+When a request is received, organisations must take immediate action to rectify any inaccuracies or delete the data, making sure that the updated or deleted information is reflected across all relevant systems.
 This is essential to maintain the integrity and accuracy of personal data, as well as to comply with data protection regulations.

 Right to Restrict Processing